Commencement

 • Small clutch bags, with or without a handle or strap, that do not exceed 4.5” x 6.5” x 1”.

 An exception will be made for medically necessary items that cannot fit into a clear bag, after proper inspection.
-No backpacks allowed.
+Backpacks are not allowed.

 All media representatives with necessary bags and equipment must enter the Bryce Jordan Center at the media entrance to have each item inspected and tagged prior to entering the Bryce Jordan Center.